Ancient Dinosaur Depictions

-The petroglyph above to the left was discovered by accident in 2012 by Jeremy Springfield on a trip to Hidden Mountain, just outside of Los Lunas, New Mexico.
+The petroglyph above to the left was discovered in 2012 by Jeremy Springfield on a trip to Hidden Mountain, just outside of Los Lunas, New Mexico.
 S8int website brought his story to our attention.
 The drawing is located on an isolated, inaccessible ledge near a very clear deer petroglyph.
 What were the ancient Pueblo peoples intending to depict, if not a saurian creature that they knew from that region?

 The Mississippian culture flourished from 800 – 1500 AD through the southwestern United States and it is known for their building of mounds.
 Above in the center is a curious piece from this culture (click to enlarge).
 Apparently the swirling pattern on its sides signifies that the animal in question lived in water, while the eye markings allude to the beast’s unusually keen vision.
 Some of these Indian depictions of this rotund animal show tridactyl feet, a long neck and prominent tail held aloft.
 Above to the right, note the handle on a Mesoamerican pottery object made by Mississippi Caddo Indians.
 It seems to display a baby dinosaur.
 This circa 1200 AD artifact is housed at Creation Evidence Museum in Texas (click to enlarge).